foogaro/redis-gears-for-caching-patterns/README.md

 Which means the ```PersonReadThrough``` was triggered and its logic was executed by fetching the value from the table ```person``` in MySQL with ```ID``` "2".

+All looks good!

 ## Pattern Refresh-Ahead
 The purpose of the pattern Refresh-Ahead is to keep the data up-to-date.
 An example could be to refresh new/updated data for all those entries that were kept into the cache for too long, by using a time-to-live (TTL) on the key.

-To do this, let's try to add a TTL of 5 seconds to the key "person:2", wait the expiration time and read the value from the cache.
+To do this, let's try to add a TTL of 5 seconds to the key "person:2", and wait for the expiration time, so that the key gets deleted from the cache.

 Let's connect to the redis container and using the ```redis-cli``` tool, as follows: